7 Dog Allergy Medications Prescribed By Vets

 There are three common triggers of skin allergies in dogs:

 Environmental allergies: Like humans, dogs can become allergic to inhaled allergens, such as dust, dander, and the pollens produced by trees, weeds, and grasses.
-Allergies to inhaled environmental allergens, also known as atopic dermatitis, are estimated to affect 10-15 percent of dogs.
+This condition is often called atopic dermatitis in dogs.
+Allergies to inhaled environmental allergens are estimated to affect 10-15 percent of dogs.
 Affected dogs often experience seasonal itching and inflammation of the skin.

 Flea allergy: Fleas are a nuisance to any dog, but some dogs are especially sensitive to proteins found in the flea’s saliva.
 In these dogs, just one or two flea bites may be enough to trigger a widespread skin reaction.
-Fortunately, signs of flea allergy dermatitis can be prevented through the regular use of flea prevention.
+Fortunately, this is considered one of the easiest allergies to manage with consistent treatment.
+Regular use of flea prevention can help prevent signs of flea allergy dermatitis in dogs.

 Each form of canine allergies requires a unique approach to diagnosis and treatment.
 After determining the underlying cause of your dog’s allergies, your veterinarian may prescribe dog allergy medications as a component of your dog’s short-term or long-term treatment.